-Q. A friend of mine asked me how you go about seeking out a faith or religion when there are so many different religions based on different beliefs?
+Q. A friend of mine asked me how you go about seeking out a faith or religion when there are so many different religions based on different beliefs.
 How do you know what’s right?
 He said it feels like the story of the blind men and the elephant.
 None of them has the whole picture.
 What can I tell him?

 A. This question could be answered in either a very complex and philosophical way or in a very simple and straightforward way.
-Perhaps I’ll shoot for somewhere in the middle.
+I’ll shoot for somewhere in the middle.

-It’s an interesting analogy to use here because Jesus is well known for curing the blind.
+It’s an interesting analogy to use here because Jesus is well-known for curing the blind.
 This miraculous action of Jesus teaches us, among other things, that He desires to open our eyes of faith to see the fullness of Truth.
 As Catholics, we believe that the fullness of that Truth is found within the Catholic Church.
-We do not deny the portions of truth that may be found in other religions (such as the truth that we should be kind to others), but we confidently profess that only the Catholic faith presents us with the fullest revelation of what is revealed by God.
+We do not deny the portions of truth that might be found in other religions (such as the truth that we should be kind to others), but we confidently profess that only the Catholic faith presents us with the fullest revelation of what is revealed by God.

-So, I believe that the real question is, “How does one discover that fullness of revelation and Truth within the Catholic Church?”
+The real question is, “How does one discover that fullness of revelation and Truth within the Catholic Church?”
 This is what we call the gift of faith!

 I suggest you tell your friend to seek the Truth and be open to the Voice of God.
-If he is truly open, I trust God will reveal this Truth to him preparing him for the incredible gift of Faith!
+If he is truly open, I trust God will reveal this Truth to him, preparing him for the incredible gift of faith!